anujarora8/anujarora.me/anujtest.md

 For security purposes, we recommend setting an expiration on the session ID that will force the session ID to be regenerated every X minutes.
 Learn more about best standards with OAuth 2.0 Access Token Lifetimes: [here.](https://www.oauth.com/oauth2-servers/access-tokens/access-token-lifetime/)

 Below is an example of how one would get a new refreshed session ID and pass it to Ada.
-Please note that the backend is expected to take care of the session ID expiry.
-This code snippet was used for a web-based JavaScript application and may look different according to the application type and coding languages, however, the concepts remain the same.

 ```javascript
 setInterval (() => {